imagej/imagej.github.io/pages/Colocalization_by_Cross_Correlation.md

 After the subtraction of non-specific correlations, we generate a radial profile of this data and fit a gaussian curve to it, showing the correlation between the images at different offsets.
 We also generate a radial profile for the original correlation data before subtraction, as this is needed to establish a measure of confidence.
 The confidence is calculated as the area under the curve (AUC) of the subtracted correlation radial profile (in the range of mean ± 3×sigma) divided by the AUC of the original correlation radial profile (in same range) as a percentage.
 The confidence value, along with the mean and sigma of the gaussian fit are displayed in a log window.
 Higher values of confidence, closer to 100, indicate that two images likely have a true spatial correlation at the indicated distance.

+{% capture title%}
-{% include thumbnail src="/images/pages/Colocbycorrelate-graph.jpeg" title="Radial profile of correlation image shown above" %}
+ Radial profile of correlation image shown above
+{% endcapture %}
+{% include thumbnail src="/images/pages/ColocByCorrelate-Graph.jpeg" title=title %}

 **Preparing images:**